 My Father came home every night around 6:15 so that we could eat as a family at 6:30.
-And I mean every night-there were no exceptions.
-I have to admit that as much as we tried to make that happen in our home, we were probably only successful maybe 55% of the time.
-I used to try and give my children a late snack so that they could wait for their Father for dinner; but it didn’t always work.
+And I mean every night – there were no exceptions.
+I have to admit that as much as my husband and I tried to make that happen in our home, we were probably only successful 55% of the time.
+I used to try and give my children a late snack so that they could wait for their Father for dinner, but it didn’t always work.
 Schedules just seem to have gotten more complicated over the years.

 Prep time: 15 minutes

 - 1/2 cup Unflavored, Non-dairy Bread Crumbs

 - 1/3 cup water

 - 1 medium mixing bowl

 - Preheat oven to: 375 F.

 - Mix chopped meat with all remaining ingredients.
 Pour mixture into roasting pan and gently shape into a rectangle.
 Don't pack the meat too tightly or meat loaf will be heavy.